jialihan/blog/docs/javascript/promise.md

 Docs: [Promise object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

+**A promise is an object that may produce a single value some time in the future: either a resolved or rejected value.**

 How event loop deal with promise & web api callback?
 - macrotask queue: async web api callbacks, eg: setTimeout, setInterval......
 - microtask queue: eg: Promise